miracuse/miracuse.github.io/who_you_are.md

 ### <span style="color:#268bd2">The Alchemist</span>

+The Alchemist relies on their sharp minds to survive.
+They're knowledgeable about the world and unerringly perceptive.

 * **Skills**: Perception, Knowledge
 * **Kits**: Bombs, Drugs, Poisons, Tools

-The Alchemist relies on their sharp minds to survive.
-They're knowledgable about the world and unerringly perceptive.

 ### <span style="color:#d28445">The Soldier</span>

+The Soldier makes a habit of defying odds.
+Whether by luck or training, they can overcome any obstacle in their path.

 * **Skills**: Physique, Bravery
-* **Kits**: Offense, Discipline, Defense
+* **Kits**: Fortune, Discipline, Valor

-The Soldier is hard to take down.
-They can endure punishment and return it just as easily.

 ### <span style="color:#953553">The Mage</span>

+The Mage not only controls forces of nature, they are a force of nature.
+They command spirits to perform miracles and magic.

 * **Skills**: Aura, Focus
 * **Kits**: Black Magic, Elemental Magic, White Magic

-The Mage not only controls forces of nature, they are a force of nature.
-They command spirits to perform miracles and magic.

 ### <span style="color:#90a959">The Scoundrel</span>

+The Scoundrel is quick and clever.
+They're never seen unless they want to be seen, and by then it's often too late.

 * **Skills**: Cunning, Agility
 * **Kits**: Criminal, Hunter, Performer

-The Scoundrel is quick and clever.
-They know how to stay out of the spotlight, but perform just as well as the center of attention.

-### Others
+### Someone Else

+* **Skills**: Three of Your Choice
+* **Kits**: Two of Your Choice

-Many adventurers borrow pieces from two different trades, becoming something altogether unique.
+Many adventurers borrow pieces from different trades, becoming something altogether unique.
 Instructions for building your own class can be found on the [Hybrid Classes](hybrid_classes.md) page.